Cinema City International

-The Company is also a film distributor in all its countries of operations.
-This business is conducted through its local “Forum Film” subsidiaries.
-The Company conducts real estate activities and owns assets located in Bulgaria, Israel and Poland and include: the Mall of Rousse and other plots of land in Bulgaria, plots of land designated to develop an amusement park in Poland, an indirect interest of 39,78% in Ronson Europe NV and an office building in Herzliya, Israel and 5 other properties in Israel.
-The Company shares are traded on the Warsaw Stock Exchange.
-A takeover by Cineworld was announced in January 2014.
+Cinema City International also has real estate holdings in Bulgaria, Israel and Poland, including the Mall of Rousse and other plots of land in Bulgaria, plots of land designated to develop an amusement park in Poland, an indirect interest of 39.78% in Ronson Europe NV and an office building in Herzliya, Israel and five other properties in Israel.
+In 2014, Cinema City International sold its cinema business to British exhibitor Cineworld for approximately £503 million, with the company retaining its real estate assets and taking an approximately 25% minority stake in Cineworld Group.